VINAYAK777CODER/VINAYAK777CODER/README.md

 ## 🏆 Vision

-> *To be a developer who can own the full product — from a pixel-perfect React frontend to a blazing-fast Go backend.
-Whether it's MERN or Go, the goal is always clean, scalable, and production-ready.*
+> *To be a developer who can own the full product — from a pixel-perfect React frontend to a blazing-fast Go backend, and now AI agents that think and act.
+Whether it's MERN, Go, or LangChain, the goal is always clean, scalable, and production-ready.*

 ---